 With the ListSets request the set parameter is optional.
-Leaving off the set parameter will return a listing of all publishers, all their journal titles and each year of publication for which we have DOIs.
+Leaving off the set parameter will return only journal data which includes a list of publishers, their journal titles, and each year of publication for which we have metadata records.

 With the ListIdentifiers request the set, from, and until parameters are optional.
 The from and until parameters are used to specify dates when the DOIs were registered with Crossref and not the publication date.

 Request a list of DOIs registered since 2010-08-11:

 Request all sets with content type 'B':

 Request records for title '98765' with prefix 10.1234 registered or updated on 2017-07-06:

 We allow 3 concurrent initial OAI-PMH requests per user.
 There is no concurrency limit for follow-on requests (requests made with a resumption token).
 Due to the size of the repository it is highly discouraged to perform a ListRecords action for the entire collection.